 Cut beef stew meat into 1-inch cubes.
 Trim meat of excess fat and rinse.

 Pour 10 cups of water into a large saucepan (Dutch Oven) and bring to a boil.
-Add salt and stir.
+Add 1 tablespoon of Lite salt (or to taste) and stir.

 Now we are ready to add the beef stew meat to the saucepan.
+Stir the meat.
 Cover with lid and cook for 20 minutes over medium heat.

 Let’s Add the Ingredients to Enhance the Flavors of the Beef Stew!

 The seasoning envelopes with coriander and annatto are now sold at regular supermarkets.
-If you are not able to purchase the seasoning envelopes, click on the link to create your own Special Blend of Seasonings.
+However, if the seasoning envelopes are not available at your local market, click on the link to learn how to create your own Special Blend of Seasonings.

 We Are Now Ready for the Viandas!

-Cover saucepan with lid and cook over medium heat until the viandas are fork tender.
+Stir all the ingredients.
+Cover saucepan with lid and cook over medium low heat for 40 minutes or until the viandas are fork tender.

-Let’s Prepare the Plantain Dumplings Known as Bollitas de Plátanos!
+Let’s Prepare the Plantain Dumplings Known as Bollitas de Plátano!

-Grate green plantains, using the super-fine blade of a box grater into a bowl.
+Peel and grate 2 green plantains, using the super-fine blade of a box grater.
+I also wear a cut resistant glove to avoid cutting my fingers.

 Let’s Start Cooking the Plantain Dumplings!

-When the beef stew (sancocho) is ready to be served, fill a melon baller with the plantain mixture.
+When the Sancocho is ready to be served, fill a melon baller with the plantain mixture.
 Release the plantain mixture from melon baller on top of broth.
-Cover saucepan with lid and cook over medium-low heat for 7 minutes.
+Cover saucepan with lid and cook over medium-low heat for 7 minutes or until the plantain dumplings are thoroughly cooked.

-If you are going to place the plantain mixture by tablespoonfuls on top of broth as shown on my YouTube video, you will need to turn the dumplings to the other side for an additional 7 minutes.
+If you are going to place the plantain mixture by tablespoonfuls on top of broth, you will need to turn the dumplings to the other side for an additional 7 minutes.

-The dumplings (bollitas) should be done after 7 minutes.
+The plantain dumplings (bollitas) are thoroughly cooked as well.
 The dumplings will also thicken the beef broth while cooking.

-It’s Time to Serve Our Puerto Rican Beef Stew (Sancocho)!
+It’s Time to Serve the Sancocho (Puerto Rican Beef Stew)!

-We are ready to serve this delicious and hearty Puerto Rican Beef Stew!
+We are ready to serve this delicious and hearty Sancocho (Puerto Rican Beef Stew)!

 I like to place several dumplings in the middle of the bowl and surround the dumplings with the broth, corn and viandas.
-A side dish of white rice is also served with the beef stew (sancocho).
+A side dish of white rice is also served with the Sancocho.

-Click on the button below to watch my YouTube video on How to Make Puerto Rican Beef Stew (Sancocho)!
+Click on the button below to watch my YouTube video on How to Make Sancocho (Puerto Rican Beef Stew)!

 Recipe and Nutritional Facts!